If this venue is missing details or has changed operations, let us know and we will

 The disused theatre came with the Mildura Grand Hotel when the hotel was acquired by Don Carrazza and his family in 1989.
 For a long time the former theatre was used as a laundry, car park, and a workshop, with some of the front shops leased, but Mr Carrazza always felt it would be a shame to destroy the building.

-The Mildura Show traditionally is an agricultural show that has been taking place in Mildura for 66 years.
-It came about shortly after WWII when returned...
+Tradi onally an agricultural show that has been taking place for 67 years, it came about shortly aCer WW11 when returned servicemen, local business men...